Colombian Fino Hound

 The Colombian Fino Hound (Sabueso Fino Colombiano) is a breed of scent hound and is the only recognized breed of dog native to Colombia.
+It was recognised by the Fédération Cynologique Internationale in 2026.

 History

 It is believed the Colombian Fino Hound descends from scent hounds imported into Colombia, the breed has been known in the country for at least two centuries although there is some evidence that some of the breed's ancestors have been in the country for up to 350 years.
 The colonial chronicle El Carnero and other historical documents suggest that between 1550 and 1800, Spanish-origin bloodhounds were brought to Colombia and other Andean countries to hunt rodents, greyhounds were introduced for deer hunting, and retrievers were brought in for duck hunting.
 Later, during the Colombian War of Independence, British soldiers introduced Foxhounds as well as Pointers to the region for bird hunting.
 Adapted to roaming through jungles and mountains in temperatures of up to 30 C, the dogs are found throughout rural communities, particularly in the north of the country, and are considered part of peasant culture where poverty necessitates having a dog that can provide meat for the family.
 The breed is recognized by Colombia's national kennel club, the Asociación Club Canino Colombiano and is the only dog breed native to Colombia, and in 2015 it was estimated there were as many as 10,000 examples of the breed within Colombia.